Comparelt/comparelt-api/README.md

 ___going to add code from here
 - [ ] User API
   - [ ] Get User Data
+  - Get User Data means if the frontend request to backend about user's data with user id, the          backend will find user in database with the given user id.
+And if there is the same id in            database, the server will return found user's data to frontend by json type like { id: 1,             username: 'Han', email:"dku@dku.com", etc }.
   - [ ] Edit User Data
+  - Edit User data means for example, If i edit my username from 'Han' to 'HyunTaek' in frontend, the     frontend will send request to backend with user data in json type with the changed username           like {id: 1, username: 'HyunTaek', email:"dku@dku.com", etc }.
+And the backend will update           user by first finding the user from database with id in given json data.
+With the found user,         the backend will update all the data given.
   - [x] Resign user
 - [x] Crawling API & Crawling Function
 - [ ] Product API
     - [ ] Valid duplicate Product by Title
+    - Valid duplicate doesn't include crawling.
+It will just return true or false
     - [ ] Get Product Data
+    - Returns Product data from the database to the front end